Congratulations ESA on Sentinel-5P take off

 The Copernicus satellite pioneers a series of atmospheric composition Sentinels and has started on a mission of seven years.
 It is a joint project of Airbus Defence and Space, KNMI (The Royal Netherlands Meteorological Institute), SRON (Netherlands Institute for Space Research) and TNO (The Netherlands Organisation for applied scientific research).
 The space mission was assigned by NSO (Netherlands Space Office) and ESA (European Space Agency).

-nanoplus has recently opened a sales division in Boulder, Colorado, which will cater the American market.
+nanoplus has recently opened a subsidiary in Boulder, Colorado, which will cater the American market.

 At nanoplus, we are convinced that personal contact is essential to understand and solve your laser needs.
 We have made the experience with many customers that laser specifications are best discussed on-site - in your laboratory or production unit.
 The insight into the technological particularities of your product allows us to design a tailor-made laser for you.

-nanoplus, hence, decided to open a sales office in the United States, where the need for our lasers has been growing at accelerating speed.
+nanoplus, hence, decided to open a subsidiary in the United States, where the need for our lasers has been growing at accelerating speed.
 We will support our US customers with more comprehensive service on the spot, faster delivery time and immediate accessibility.

 Face-to-face communication is the key for us to create a long lasting customer relationship with you based on mutual trust.